brew-install-buzzwords/brew-install-buzzwords/README.md

 # Hi there 👋

 My name is Adam Davis and I’m a professional software engineer.
 The code I publish on this account is primarily for personal projects.
-To read more about these projects, [check out my blog](https://www.brewinstallbuzzwords.com).
+To read more about these projects, [check out the projects page on my blog](https://www.brewinstallbuzzwords.com/projects/).

 ## What I'm working on:
 * Making various chat and twitter bots using AWS Lambda